Debra Prinzing

 Thank you to our Sponsors

 Thank you to Red Twig Farms.
-Based in Johnstown, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches.
+Based in New Albany, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches, a popular peony-bouquet-by-mail program and their Spread the Hope Campaign where customers purchase 10 tulip stems for essential workers and others in their community.
 Learn more at redtwigfarms.com.

-Thank you to Seattle Wholesale Growers Market, a farmer-owned cooperative committed to providing the very best the Pacific Northwest has to offer in cut flowers, foliage and plants.
+Our next sponsor thank you goes to the Seattle Wholesale Growers Market, a farmer-owned cooperative committed to providing the very best the Pacific Northwest has to offer in cut flowers, foliage and plants.
 The Growers Market’s mission is to foster a vibrant marketplace that sustains local flower farms and provides top-quality products and service to the local floral industry.
 Visit them at seattlewholesalegrowersmarket.com.

-Thank you for joining me today!
+I’m so glad you joined us today!
 The Slow Flowers Podcast is a member-supported endeavor, downloaded more than one million times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.
 If you’re new to our weekly Show and our long-running Podcast, check out all of our resources at SlowFlowersSociety.com

 I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.
 Thanks so much for joining us today and I’ll see you next week!